-Bunyols de vent are enjoyed across Catalonia on All Saints’ Day (Tots Sants).
+Bunyols de vent (not to be confused with Bunyols de Quaresma) are enjoyed across Catalonia on All Saints’ Day (Tots Sants).
 The day is a bank holiday and is dedicated to the memory of the deceased, particularly one’s ancestors.

 Even though All Saints’ Day is one of the oldest festivals in the Christian world, it’s not that well known outside Christian communities.
 That might be because it’s sandwiched between two better-known, more marketable holy days: Halloween and All Souls' Day on the 2nd of November.